 It is a federal requirement and Wright State University policy to have the FAFSA on file and for you to be an admitted student before a financial aid award notification can be generated or your loans processed.

 Estimate your expenses

 The Office of Student Affairs and Admissions has prepared a worksheet that can help you estimate your medical school expenses and the amount of loan you may incur.
-Download the estimated Student Expense Budget for 2015-16 (XLSX) to learn more.
+Download the cost of attendance spreadsheet for 2022-23 (XLSX) to learn more.

 (Instructional & General)

 Visit our financial aid Cost of Attendance page for a list of other estimated indirect costs including books, supplies, personal expenses, transportation, and loan fees that are used to calculate financial aid offers.